baraline/baraline.github.io/docs/professional/cv.md

 - Training activities on AI and risk prevention
 - Active participation in the industrialization of projects, using technologies such as Docker, Kafka, Prometheus, and Grafana
 - Deployment on Red Hat systems and interfacing with the Azure environment
+- Pre-sales and consulting activities

-**Key Technologies:** Python, Data Engineering, Project Management, Training, Generative AI
+**Key Skills:** Python, Data Engineering, Project Management, Generative AI, Communication

 ### Postdoctoral Researcher
 **ENSTA Paris** | 2022 – 2024